zackiles/deno-kit/scripts/dev.md

-Let's trace how the configuration variable `DENO_KIT_WORKSPACE_PATH` (which you've referred to with aliases like `--workspace` or `-w`) is determined and used end-to-end when the `init` command is run.

-The primary file responsible for loading and providing this configuration is `src/config.ts`.
-The `init` command and other parts of the application access the configuration through the `getConfig()` function exported by `src/config.ts`.

-Here's the breakdown:

 **1. Determination of `DENO_KIT_WORKSPACE_PATH` (Primarily in `src/config.ts`)**

 The value of `DENO_KIT_WORKSPACE_PATH` is determined by the `initConfig` function within `src/config.ts` (which is called by `getConfig`).
 The determination follows this order of precedence (highest to lowest):